-(Note: Updated on February 18, 2017, to expand some suggestions and, more importantly, add one crucial recommendation at the end)
+(Note: Updated on February 18, 2017, to expand some suggestions and, more importantly, add one crucial recommendation at the end; small update on the importance of releasing analyses added on June 12, 2017)

 1. Learn the people’s history of your city.
 Research in your city’s archives if there are any (call your city’s library and ask if they can help you search their archives of the city’s newspapers) for any kind of revolutionary history, or the struggle of oppressed groups.
 If there are any notable figures who are still around, try to get in touch with them.
 What political campaigns got masses of people moving in the past?
 What was going on there in the late 60s?
 When’s the last time it seems like a spontaneous protest broke out among the most oppressed section of the city.
 What was it about?